Ooh Aah... Just a Little Bit: Retrospective response

-In 2017, American entertainment company BuzzFeed ranked the song No. 25 in their list of "The 101 Greatest Dance Songs of the '90s".
-In an 2020 review, Can't Stop the Pop described it as a "rollicking tour-de-force" and "relentless, dizzying rush from start to finish".
-They stated that "the timing of Ooh Aah…Just A Little Bit was perfect; it bottled the Eurodance sound of the early '90s and siphoned it down into a traditionally structured pop song."
-In 2013, Tom Ewing of Freaky Trigger called it a "glossy hi-tack" song, adding further, "It's brisk, good-quality bubblegum: a springy keyboard part, a chugging rhythm, and a few fine lines – "Every night makes me hate the days" – laid down with enough conviction to cross the line between corny and effective."
+In 2012, "Ooh Aah...
+Just a Little Bit" was ranked No. 45 in NME's list of the "50 Best-Selling Tracks of the 90s", adding that the song sold 790,000.
+In 2017, Billboard ranked it No. 35 in their list of "The 100 Greatest Pop Songs of 1997", writing, "Bubblegum pop at punk rock speeds, Gina G's lone brush with the mainstream was a B-12 shot that verged on happy hardcore, but whose bpm managed to stay just on the right side of cartoonish.
+And wow, that synth riff, a live wire running throughout the song, punishing in its uncontrolled effervescence."
+Same year, BuzzFeed ranked the song No. 25 in their list of "The 101 Greatest Dance Songs of the '90s".
+In a 2020 review, Can't Stop the Pop described it as a "rollicking tour-de-force" and "relentless, dizzying rush from start to finish".
+They stated that "the timing of 'Ooh Aah…Just A Little Bit' was perfect; it bottled the Eurodance sound of the early '90s and siphoned it down into a traditionally structured pop song."

+In 2013, Tom Ewing of Freaky Trigger called it a "glossy hi-tack" song, adding further, "It's brisk, good-quality bubblegum: a springy keyboard part, a chugging rhythm, and a few fine lines – Every night makes me hate the days – laid down with enough conviction to cross the line between corny and effective."
 In another 2020 review, Pop Rescue complimented it as "incredibly catchy".
 In 2014, The Quietus named the song one of "50 Favourite Guilt-Free Pleasures".
 An editor, Dan Barrow, wrote that the song "enters the realms of unguilty pleasure mostly through its chorus, where the vocal drops registers of excitement to an almost-whisper, just as the arpeggios hit their peaks of Euro-trance intensity, the memory of house piano – the signifier of anticipation and release – leaking through the chorus.
 The high, almost toxic sheen of its opening fanfare of notes, a gateway drug to more louche pleasures."